 Hemerocallis (daylilies) produce elegant, usually trumpet-like blooms in summer and are easy to grow in many gardens.
-Each plant produces many flowers, so displays will last for weeks.
+Individual flowers are short-lived but each plant produces many flowers, so displays will last for weeks.

 Daylilies thrive in well-drained, fertile soil, but tolerate poorer soils and heavy clay.
 Avoid planting in heavy shade and borders that dry out in summer.

 Before planting container-grown daylilies, improve the soil structure and moisture-retention by digging in well-rotted organic matter, such as garden compost or manure.
 The same materials can also be used as a mulch around existing plants in spring to help conserve moisture.